National Archives and Records Administration: Facilities and exhibition spaces

 The most well-known facility of the National Archives and Records Administration is the National Archives Building (informally known as "Archives I"), located north of the National Mall on Constitution Avenue in Washington, D.C.
 A sister facility, known as the National Archives at College Park ("Archives II") was opened in 1994 near the University of Maryland, College Park.
 The Washington National Records Center (WNRC), also located in the Washington, D.C., metropolitan area, is a large warehouse facility where federal records that are still under the control of the creating agency are stored.
 Federal government agencies pay a yearly fee for storage at the facility.
 In accordance with federal records schedules, documents at WNRC are transferred to the legal custody of the National Archives after a certain time; this usually involves a relocation of the records to College Park.
 Temporary records at WNRC are either retained for a fee or destroyed after retention times have elapsed.
 WNRC also offers research services and maintains a small research room.

 Across the United States, the National Archives maintains both research facilities and additional federal records centers (FRCs).
 In many cases, the research rooms of regional archives are located at the same site as the federal records center, which is inaccessible to the public.

-In April 2019 an unknown person set fire to an exterior wall of the archives building using a homemade incendiary device before firefighters were able to extinguish the flames.